Teachers highly respected under NPP – Opoku Prempeh

 “Just this month, there was a world ranking that came out and Ghana was ranked in the teacher survey of 35 countries and 35,000 participants, and it was gathered by Global Teachers Status Index Group.

 He added: “UNESCO has nine guidelines we follow when dealing with teachers and since we came to office, we have covered all for the teachers holistically.
-The teaching profession has been standardized by our government.”
+Teaching profession has been standardized by our government.”

-The Nation Building update is a platform for ministers of state to account for the nation.
+The Nation Building update is a platform for ministers of state to account to the nation.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.